TAbdiukov/extract/JAD.md

 Finding JAD is easy.

 JAD is entirely plaintext, encoded in simple ASCII (as opposed to Unicode).
-The structure is also basic, and is not even JSON.
+The structure is also basic and is not even JSON.

 JAD follows the following basic structure:
 ```